 If we have our MS Excel spreadsheet columns sorted, then we can go through the steps shown above until we reach the geojson.io tool.

 The GeoJSON code in the geojson.io tool looks nice, although after saving it’s minimalized (Pic.
 21).

 To have the same view as in the tool sidebar we must use the JSON Pretty Print Online tool.
-It makes our code pretty-looking and easier to read.
-Alternatively, you can select and copy the GeoJSON code straight from the geojson.io right panel, pasting it next to the Notepad++ and save.
+It makes our code pretty looking and easier to read.
+Alternatively, you can select and copy the GeoJSON code straight from the geojson.io right panel, paste it next to the Notepad++ and save.

 CONVERT TO THE GEOJSON FORMAT WITH CONVERTCSV TOOL

-Another easy tool, where we can quickly convert our files is the Convertcsv.com .
+Another easy tool, where we can quickly convert our files is Convertcsv.com.